Super-Protocol/docs/docs/developers/marketplace_GUI/first-steps.md

 Super Protocol uses two types of tokens, and you will need both of them:

-- MATIC tokens, to pay for transactions on the Polygon blockchain
+- POL tokens, to pay for Polygon blockchain transactions
 - TEE tokens, to pay for offers and receive payments in Super Protocol.

 To get tokens, use the buttons at the top of the page.